 But there are also many benefits to a vaginal delivery.
 First, no more scars.
 This is especially important for women who want more children -- the more scars on the uterus, the greater the chance of complications in future pregnancies.
 Other benefits include less pain during recovery, a shorter recovery, higher chance of successful breast-feeding and a lower risk of infection.

-To learn more about C-sections, check out the links on the next page.
+To learn more about C-sections, check out the links below.